 The Organization does not capitalize the existing collections of the Library, including books and microfiche, except for rare books, artwork, and historical documents, as they have a short estimated useful life.
-Included in the accompanying financial statements as an expense are accessions of approximately \$1,139,000 in 2018.
+Included in the accompanying financial statements as an expense are accessions of approximately \$1,175,000 and \$1,139,000 in 2019 and 2018, respectively.